Developersummit

 Neal Ford

-Software Architect & Meme Wrangler, ThoughtWorks
+Software Architect & Meme Wrangler, Thoughtworks

 Neal is Director, Software Architect, and Meme Wrangler at Thoughtworks, a software company and a community of passionate, purpose-led individuals, who thinks disruptively to deliver technology to address the toughest challenges, all while seeking to revolutionize the IT industry and create positive social change.
 Before joining ThoughtWorks, Neal was the Chief Technology Officer at The DSW Group, Ltd., a nationally recognized training and development firm.